Current Members

 Bashaw, AB

-Laura was born in Whitehorse and spent much of her time travelling Canada until settlign in Bashaw.
+Laura was born in Whitehorse and spent much of her time travelling Canada until settling in Bashaw.
 She was first introduced to racing by John McRae in 1999 but began racing in 2001.
-Laura began travelling within the WPCA and got involved through many different means: galloping outriding horses, scrubbingharnesses, and everything in between.
+Laura began travelling within the WPCA and got involved through many different means: galloping outriding horses, scrubbingharness, and everything in between.
 After 2014, Laura began racing once more but was unfortunelty involved in a wreck that required multiple surgeries.
 Laura then begn racing in 2023 alongside her boyfriend John Stott.

 In 2017, Laura discovered her bio families history which involved her grandfather Slim Hill and father Bob Hill's involvement with racing thoroughbreds.
 In the off season you can find Laura trucking, training horses, and chasing cows alongside her dog.

--2008 52” Williams Lake wagon champion
+-2008 52” Williams Lake Wagon champion

 -2023 Rio Grande Chariot Champion

--2023 R.H.R (rockin heart ranch) weanling training challenge champion
+-2023 R.H.R (Rockin Heart Ranch) weanling training challenge champion

 Darren Twerdochlib